aldonline/reactivity/README.md

 We say that a function is reactive if it can notify us when its value has changed.
 ( somebody was kind enough to create a reactivity.notifier() under the covers )

+OK.
+You're probably thinking: "Why go through all this if I could probably write somehing like that myself".
+Well, there are several things that reactivity.io gives you that would be really hard to implement yourself:

+* 100% transparent transitivity ( aka dependency tracking, dataflow, etc )
+* Iteroperation with other reactive libraries

 ### Transitivity